-For example: New employment for a parent eligible in COE-075 begins September 1st, which causes ineligibility for the parent in September.
+Example 1: New employment for a parent eligible in COE-075 begins September 1st, which causes the parent to exceed the income limit in September.
 The employment is reported on September 20th.
-The first month of ineligibility is September, which is entered in MEDS as the first ineligible month.
-October is the first month of the 12-consecutive months of Extended Medicaid.
-NOTE: Transitioning to Extended Medicaid is not an adverse action.
-As stated, the first month of ineligibility is the month in which increased wages, hours or new wages result in ineligibility for the parent(s)/caretaker(s).
-The first month of Extended Medicaid is the following month.
+The first month of ineligibility is November, which is entered in MEDS as the first extended medicaid eligible month.
+November is the first month of the 12-consecutive months of Extended Medicaid.